aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 ```

 In this lottery-example, `win` and `lose` consume different amounts of gas.
 If `lose` consumes more gas than `win`, an attacker can set the gas limit that is sufficient for `win` but not for `lose`.
-This forces the transaction to abort when the "lose" path is taken, ensuring that the user never submit a valid transaction for the "lose" path.
+This forces the transaction to abort when the "lose" path is taken, ensuring that the user never submits a valid transaction for the "lose" path.

 #### Example Secure Code

-There are different way to secure the code:
+There are different ways to secure the code:

 1. Make sure better outcomes use more gas.
 2. Allows only admin addresses to invoke randomness API.